 The word lobulated, refers to the surface of something that is fairly rounded.
 A peach is an example of a surface that isn’t perfectly spherical.
 A peach has a cleft causing an indentation in the surface.
-That cleft in the surface makes the peach a little “lobulated” on that part of it’s surface.
+That cleft in the surface makes the peach a little “lobulated” on that part of the surface.
 Cysts can be like that peach, and might show an outward bulge, or an inward indentation on part of its surface.

-But since a cyst has nothing growing inside it, the lobulated cyst surface is caused from outside the cyst.
+But since a cyst has nothing growing inside it, the lobulated cyst surface is caused from outside of the cyst.
 Probably, the cyst is simply lying against a fibrous band or blood vessel that doesn’t stretch as easily as everything else around the cyst.
-So I hope you relax about the lobulated cyst.
+So, I hope you relax about the lobulated cyst.